fleetdm/fleet/docs/Using-Fleet/ChromeOS.md

 # ChromeOS
+For visibility on ChromeeOS hosts, Fleet provides the fleetd Chrome extension which provides similar functionality as osquery on other operating systems.

 ## Adding ChromeOS hosts to Fleet
-Fleet provides a Chrome extension which you can install via Google Admin.

-> For ChromeOS hosts, the fleetd Chrome extension is installed instead of osquery.
-This Chrome browser extension is only supported on ChromeOS operating systems that are managed using [Google Admin](https://admin.google.com).

 To learn how to add ChromeOS hosts to Fleet, visit [here](https://fleetdm.com/docs/using-fleet/adding-hosts#add-chromebooks-with-the-fleetd-chrome-extension).